what is an affidavit what is an affidavit

 Affidavit Of Support

 An Affidavit of Support is crucial in immigration cases.
 It pledges financial support for an immigrant by a sponsor to prevent them from becoming a public charge.
-The affidavit includes the sponsor’s financial information, the relationship to the immigrant, and a statement of commitment to support.
+The affidavit includes the sponsor’s financial information, the relationship with the immigrant, and a statement of commitment to support.
 The sponsor must sign it, and a notary public must notarize it to confirm its authenticity.

 How To Write An Affidavit